-All-Inclusive “Bush Luxury”
+Off-Grid "Bush Luxury"

-The resort is comprised of 18 buildings, including six “bush luxury” cabins that combine for a total of eight bedrooms.
+The resort is comprised of 18 buildings, including newly added yurts and 3 "bush luxury" historic log cabins that combine for a total of 5 bedrooms.
 Indeed, you don’t have to rough it too much out here: cabins have electricity along with heated mattress pads and down comforters.
-The staff is well versed in customer service and are consistently available.
+The staff is well-versed in customer service and are consistently available.

 Build Your Own Adventure

-You can spend a half or full day there, walking up and down the creeks, and letting guests sit and get comfortable in locations where the bears get as close as you wish based on your personal comfort level.
-(Sometimes that means bears are as close as 10 feet away.)
+You can spend a half or full day there, walking up and down the creeks with your guide, sitting and getting comfortable in locations where the bears get as close as you wish based on your personal comfort level.
+(Sometimes that means bears are just 10 feet away.)

 Finding a Blissful Balance